-File Locations: /root/spark/data/
+/root/spark/data/

-Successful Outcome: Perform several basic transformations on streaming data a.
+Perform several basic transformations on streaming data

+- 1. Perform a Spark Streaming transformations using flatmap(). - a.
 Open a terminal, connect to the sandbox cluster using SSH, and start a new instance of the REPL that is configured to use two CPU cores.